Midway Atoll: 19th century

 The atoll was sighted on July 5, 1859, by Captain N.C.
 Brooks, of the sealing ship Gambia.
 The islands were named the "Middlebrook Islands".
 Brooks claimed Midway for the United States under the Guano Islands Act of 1856, which authorized Americans to occupy uninhabited islands temporarily to obtain guano.
 There is no record of any attempt to mine guano on the island.
 On August 28, 1867, Captain William Reynolds of formally took possession of the atoll for the United States; the name changed to "Midway" some time after this.
 The atoll was the first Pacific island annexed by the United States as the Unincorporated Territory of Midway Island and was administered by the United States Navy.

 The buildings of the Commercial Pacific Cable Company date back to 1903 (photo from 2008).

 The first attempt at settlement was in 1870 when the Pacific Mail Steamship Company started a project of blasting and dredging a ship channel through the reef to the lagoon using money put up by the United States Congress.
 The purpose was to establish a mid-ocean coaling station to avoid the high taxes imposed at ports controlled by the Kingdom of Hawaiʻi.
 The project was a failure, and the evacuated the channel project's workforce in October 1870.
 The ship ran aground on October 21 at Kure Atoll, stranding 93 men.
 On November 18, five men set out in a small boat to seek help.
-On December 19, four of the men perished when the boat was upset in the breakers off of Kauai.
+On December 19, four of the men perished when the boat was upset in the breakers off of Kauaʻi.
 The survivor reached the U.S. Consulate in Honolulu on Christmas Eve.
 Relief ships were dispatched and reached Kure Atoll on January 4, 1871.
 The survivors of the Saginaw wreck reached Honolulu on January 14, 1871.